cleivson/cleivson_code_sample/README.md

 In order to run the app, you need no create a database (only tested with MySql until now) and put its configurations in the file ormconfig.json.

+Also, you have to setup the API Key from [SendGrid](https://sendgrid.com/).
+To do this, follow the steps in: https://app.sendgrid.com/guide/integrate/langs/nodejs

 ```bash
 # development
 $ npm run start